-Hospitals and health care services in Liberia are confined to the capital Monrovia, with virtually no medical services outside of the city.
-The medical care that is available is very basic with shortages of equipment as well as adequately trained doctors and healthcare staff.
-Following the civil war, Liberia continues to lack road infrastructure, access to water, electricity, and landlines; all which make it very difficult for the country to stabilize its economic, social and health care standards.
+Following the civil war, Liberia continues to lack road infrastructure, access to water, electricity, and landlines, all of which make it very difficult for the country to stabilize its economic, social, and healthcare standards.

-The majority of all health care services in Liberia are funded and supported by international and religious organizations.
-Hospitals of Hope, a christian global organization, donated US$1.1 million in medical supplies to the JFK Hospital in Monrovia.
-The British Red Cross have implemented a community based health program which provides education on disease prevention, basic medical treatment, and sanitation practice with the aim to eradicate the high incidence of communicable diseases in the country.
-Medecins Sans Frontiers (MSF), an international medical humanitarian aid organization, has provided large scale support in Liberia since 1990, including the administration of hospitals in Monrovia and the Ministry of Health and Social Welfare.
+The majority of all healthcare services in Liberia are funded and supported by international and religious organizations.
+Hospitals of Hope, a Christian global organization, donated USD $1.1 million in medical supplies to the JFK Hospital in Monrovia.
+The British Red Cross has implemented a community-based health program, which provides education on disease prevention, basic medical treatment, and sanitation practices with the aim to eradicate the high incidence of communicable diseases in the country.
+Médecins Sans Frontières (MSF), an international medical humanitarian aid organization, has provided large scale support in Liberia since 1990, including the administration of hospitals in Monrovia and the Ministry of Health and Social Welfare.

 Liberia continues to receive international support in its recovery following the civil war.
-China and Libya are partners with Liberia, providing aid in the building of infrastructure, health and educational resources to promote development in the country.
-The United Nation Mission in Liberia (UNMIL) provides large support to Liberia, including the employment of 1,100 police and fifteen thousand aids to administer peace keeping programs throughout the country.
-UNMIL also funded the building of 800 kilometers of road infrastructure, providing improved access to healthcare services and other resources in Liberia.
+China and Libya are partners with Liberia, providing aid in the building of infrastructure, health, and educational resources to promote development in the country.
+The United Nations Mission in Liberia (UNMIL) provides large support to Liberia, including the employment of 1,100 police and fifteen thousand aiderss to administer peace-keeping programs throughout the country.
+UNMIL also funded the building of 800 kilometers of road infrastructure, providing improved access to healthcare services and other resources.

-Vaccinations are recommended for expats and travelers to Liberia, to assist in the protection against Hepatitis A, Typhoid, Yellow Fever, Polio, Hepatitis B, Rabies, Measles, Mumps, Rubella, and Tetunas-diptheria.
+Vaccinations are recommended for expats and travelers to Liberia, to protect against Hepatitis A, Typhoid, Yellow Fever, Polio, Hepatitis B, Rabies, Measles, Mumps, Rubella, and Tetanus-diphtheria.
 A Yellow Fever vaccination certificate is mandatory upon entering Liberia.

 Emergency protocols should be adopted by residents and expats living in Liberia during the event of an accident, serious illness or criminal event.
 The emergency contact number for Liberia is 9-1-1 or 3-5-5.
 It is important to note that there is little access to landlines and that cellular phone reception is poor in Liberia.